The Cats Meow

 A coat is considered matted if a wide-tooth comb cannot glide smoothly from root to tip without catching.

-Mat removal fee:
+Mat removal fees:

 Severe matting may increase the overall appointment time or require multiple sessions.